sph-mn/nihongo/readme.md

-a csv file and anki deck to learn the shape and only one useful meaning of each 2136 jouyou kanji. because it contains less information than many other decks, you will be familiar with the whole set in a shorter period of time and then have an easy time learning anything else related to kanji. the characters are sorted by stroke count, which is a natural order that roughly corresponds to complexity, where parts come before compounds and the learning progress is apparent.
+a csv file and anki deck to learn the shape and only one useful meaning of each 2136 jouyou kanji. because it contains less information than many other decks, you will be familiar with the whole set in a shorter period of time and then have an easier time learning anything else related to kanji. the characters are sorted by stroke count, which is a natural order that roughly corresponds to complexity, where parts come before compounds and learning progress is apparent.

-`download/jouyou by stroke count.apkg` is the anki deck and `download/jouyou-by-stroke-count.csv` is the csv file. also included is a single-page stroke-order lookup application at `download/kanji-viewer.html`. the html file can be downloaded and opened with a browser but is also hosted [here](http://sph.mn/other/kanji-viewer.html).
+`download/jouyou by stroke count.apkg` is the anki deck and `download/jouyou-by-stroke-count.csv` is the csv file. also included is a single-page stroke-order lookup application at `download/kanji-viewer.html`. this html file can be downloaded and opened with a browser but is also hosted [here](http://sph.mn/other/kanji-viewer.html).

 notes
-* the anki deck uses a special font that looks hand-drawn and makes individual strokes more apparent, which can also help with differentiating components
+* the anki deck uses a special font that looks hand-drawn and makes individual strokes more apparent. this can also help with differentiating components
 * the anki deck has custom scheduling with more reviews, which seems necessary to really memorise the shapes and differences between similar characters
-* this deck makes use of a few relatively uncommon english words, but which should be quickly looked up if necessary. examples: beckon, portent, acquiesce
+* this deck makes use of a small number of relatively uncommon english words, but which should be quick to look-up if necessary. examples: beckon, portent, acquiesce
-* jouyou kanji dont include some commonly seen kanj. examples: 嬉萌伊綺嘘菅貰縺繋呟也
+* jouyou kanji dont include some commonly used kanj. examples: 嬉萌伊綺嘘菅貰縺繋呟也

 data source: [list of joyo kanji](https://en.wikipedia.org/wiki/List_of_j%C5%8Dy%C5%8D_kanji). all data sources are included and all other data of this project is cc-by-sa-4.0.